bipp2009/Wk-1-Marketing-website/README.md

 # 01 HTML CSS Git: Code Refactor

+## Changes I have made to this website:
+-  Added semantic element for the header
+- Fixed broken link in Search Engine Optimisation

 ## Your Task

 **Note**: Be sure to review the [Homework Guide](../04-Important/Homework-Guide/README.md) and the [Good README Guide](../04-Important/Good-README-Guide/README.md) before you start working on this assignment!